A bar chart displays the number of students in each major at a un... | Study Prep in Pearson+

 1

-Step 1: Understand the types of data represented in the bar chart.
-Since the chart shows the number of students in each major, the categories are different majors, which are labels or names, not numbers measured on a scale.
+Identify the type of data represented in the bar chart.
+Since the chart shows the number of students in each major, the data categories are different majors, which are labels or names, not numbers measured on a scale.

-Step 2: Recognize that data involving categories or groups without inherent numerical order or measurement is called qualitative or categorical data.
+Understand that qualitative (categorical) data refers to data that can be divided into groups or categories that do not have a numerical value or order, such as majors, colors, or types of animals.

-Step 3: Recall that a bar chart is typically used to display the frequency or count of observations in each category, making it suitable for qualitative data.
+Recognize that a bar chart is commonly used to display qualitative data by showing the frequency or count of items in each category, with each bar representing a category.

-Step 4: Differentiate this from quantitative distributions, which involve numerical data that can be measured and ordered, such as heights or test scores.
+Distinguish this from quantitative data, which involves numerical values that can be measured or ordered, such as height, weight, or test scores, and would typically be shown with histograms or line graphs.

-Step 5: Conclude that since the bar chart shows counts of students by major (categories), it illustrates a qualitative (categorical) distribution.
+Conclude that since the data consists of categories (majors) and their counts, the distribution visualized by the bar chart is a qualitative (categorical) data distribution.

 Watch next